jonathanhogg/flitter/docs/language.md

 !light position=0 color=1M
 ```

+### Unicode Strings

+All **Flitter** source code files are assumed to be UTF-8 encoded and Unicode
+symbols are permitted in all string values.
+In-line strings may be denoted with
+single `'` or double `"` straight quotes.
+Strings may be broken across multiple
+lines by enclosing them in triple-single (`'''`) or triple-double (`"""`)
+quotes.
+The usual range of backslash escape sequences are supported within
+strings, including Unicode hexadecimal characters with `\u`.

+Anywhere in the rendering engine where strings values are expected, vectors will
+be converted into a single string value.
+This will be done by concatenating each
+element of the vector after converting any non-string values into strings.
+Numeric values will be converted into their "general" representation (integer
+numbers will not have a decimal component, very large numbers will use `e`
+notation) with a maximum of 9 decimal places.
+Functions will be converted into
+their function name.
+Nodes will be converted into their "kind" name without
+the `!` node literal character, tags, attributes or children.

 ### Symbols

 Symbols are names that can be used as values.
 They are used in various places
-in the rendering engine for specifying enumerated values, e.g., the `composite`
+in the rendering engine for specifying enumerated values.
+For example, the
-attribute of `!canvas` specifies the blend function to use when drawing:
+`composite` attribute of `!canvas` specifies the blend function to use when
+drawing:

 ```flitter
 !window